olebole/irafdoc/doc/kpnoslit.splot.rst

   There are currently five techniques in SPLOT to measure equivalent widths and other line profile parameters.
 The simplest (conceptually) is by integration of the pixel values between two marked pixels.
-This is invoked  with the <tt>'e'</tt> keystroke.
+This is invoked  with the <span style="font-family: monospace;">'e'</span> keystroke.
 The user marks the two edges of the line at the continuum.
 The measured line center, contiuum value, line flux, and equivalent width are given by:
   </p>